janKekanSan/jankekansan.github.io/pages/sona/o.md

 ::: info

-This is an interjection, which we’ll learn more about in the next lesson!
+This is an interjection, which we'll learn more about in the next lesson!

 :::